 Many schools use an American-based curriculum, while some utilise the British or Canadian system.
-Some schools also incorporate a religious curriculum (typically Christian-based), but not all do so.
+Some schools also incorporate a religious curriculum (typically Christian-based), but not all do.

-Admission requirements for international schools vary widely from school to school.
-Some require a certain level of English ability (if English isn't the child's first language).
-Tuition and costs also vary, though fees are typically extremely high.
-Aside from basic tuition costs, there may be additional costs for uniforms, extra-curriculars, field trips, bus services and even technology and building-maintenance fees.
+Admission requirements for international schools vary significantly among different institutions.
+For instance, some schools may require proof of proficiency in English if it isn't the child's first language.
+Tuition and costs also vary.
+Aside from basic tuition, there may be additional costs for uniforms, extracurriculars, field trips, bus services and even technology and building maintenance fees.

 Homeschooling in Japan